Chocolate Banana Cheesecake

-- 1 cup mashed bananas (approximately 2 medium bananas)
+- 1 cup (227 grams) mashed bananas (approximately 2 medium bananas)

 - 3/4 teaspoon banana extract

-- 6 ounces bittersweet or semisweet chocolate, chopped
+- 6 ounces (170 grams) bittersweet or semisweet chocolate, chopped

 - additional whipped cream and cookies, if desired

-- Preheat oven to 350F.
-Butter an 8-inch springform pan.
+- Make the crust.
+Preheat oven to 350F.
+Butter a 9-inch springform pan.
 Chop cookies in a food processor or crush by hand until finely ground; stir in sugar and butter until well blended.
 Press crumbs evenly onto the bottom of the springform pan.
 Bake for 5 minutes, until just set.
 Allow crust to cool.
 Reduce oven temperature to 300 °F.

-- Set a metal bowl over a saucepan of simmering water.
+- Make the chocolate and banana cheesecake layers.
+Set a metal bowl over a saucepan of simmering water.
 Add in the 4 ounces of chopped bittersweet chocolate; stir continuously until melted and smooth.
 Remove bowl from saucepan and cool chocolate until lukewarm but still liquid.